 3.)
 The green iguana is an omnivore (eats both plant and animal matter), but they prefer vegetation.

 4.)
-Iguanas lay eggs.
-The green iguana can lay up to 60 eggs!
+These iguanas can lay up to 60 eggs!
 The female will dig a burrow and lay her eggs.
 Once the eggs are laid, she will leave them and they are left to incubate and hatch.
 The babies are totally on their own at that point.

 5.)
-Throughout Latin America, the green iguana is hunted for its skin, meat, and eggs.
+Throughout Latin America, this iguana is hunted for its skin, meat, and eggs.
 This has caused a decline of the iguana population in certain parts of the world.
 But they are still going strong.

 But wait, there’s more on the green iguana!